Jackjan4/Acrylic4WPF/README.md

 ## Download

 Just download one of the releases here in GitHub or compile the project for yourself :)
+The project is made with .NET Framework 4.6.1.

 ## Usage